eccentricnode/eccentricnode/README.md

 I am learning backend programming using a weird mix of JavaScript and Python.

+I love tinkering with Linux, and I am rocking a Pop_OS as my daily driver.

 I follow https://boot.dev courses.

 I am great at building UIs and can get started in Frontend project pretty quickly.